-Hertfordshire County Council's policy is that children born on and between 1 September 2020 and 31 August 2021 would normally commence primary school in Reception in the academic year beginning in September 2025.
+Children born on and between 1 September 2021 and 31 August 2022 would normally commence primary school in Reception in the academic year beginning in September 2026.
 The school provides for the full-time admission of all children offered a place in the Reception year group from the September following their 4th birthday.
 If a parent wants a full-time place for their child from September (at the school at which a place has been offered) then they are entitled to that full-time place.